-This research is a collaboration between Oxfam, the Institute of Development Studies, and our research partners in the ten focus countries.
-It is based on generating evidence through integrated in-depth qualitative and innovative quantitative research, which will complement and build on a synthesis of existing data sources.
-You can download the results of both year 1 and year 2.
+This research was a collaborative effort between Oxfam, the Institute of Development Studies, and research partners in the 10 focus countries.
+It was based on generating evidence through integrated in-depth qualitative and innovative quantitative research, complementing and building on a synthesis of existing data sources.

-Specifically, we are looking at the following aspects of high and unpredictable food prices:
+Specifically, it looked at the following aspects of high and unpredictable food prices:

-The research is designed to be longitudinal because we also want to understand the dynamics of these impacts and responses: how do they change over time, and against a backdrop of changing prices?
+The research was designed to be longitudinal to understand the dynamics of these impacts and responses (how they change over time and and against a backdrop of changing prices).

 Earlier rounds of research in a subset of the focus countries were coordinated by IDS under the project 'The Social Impacts of Crisis'.